We pledge to provide straight talk from our NNINS Virginia insurance experts. Read the Northern Neck Insurance INTEGRITY PROMISE.

 No. Here’s why:

 Your dryer is designed to exhaust heat and moisture as it dries.
 At the same time, tiny bits of escaped dust, pet/human hair, and fabric fibers travel down into the exhaust pipe to the outside.
-Add your favorite fabric softener to the mix, and over time, you’ve got a sticky potpourri of highly flammable build-up.
+Add your favorite fabric softener to the mix; over time, you’ve got a sticky potpourri of highly flammable build-up.

 What are the signs a dryer exhaust duct is not safe?